cisagov/cyhy-feeds/README.md

 ## Getting Started ##

 `cyhy-data-extract` requires **Python 2** because it uses cyhy-core which is written in Python2.
-Python 3 is not supported.
+Python 3 is not supported at this time.

-`cyhy-data-extract` can run as either Python2 of p=Python3.
+`cyhy-data-extract` can run as either Python2 or Python3.

 To run the tool locally first install the requirements:
 ```bash